 What I Spend Money On (& Strategies for Getting the Best Deal)

 This is a list of what I personally spend money on when researching my genealogy.
 I share this list, because I am frequently asked how I invest my genealogy dollars.
 There is no right or wrong here.
-It’s just one way of doing things.
+It’s just one way of saving money while researching.

 - Ancestry.com – I know some researchers don’t like the big company genealogy databases.
 For me, I use Ancestry.com almost everyday to research multiple family lines and locations.
 The yearly subscription rate is less then the cost of traveling to individual repositories.
 So, for me personally, subscribing to Ancestry.com makes sense.

-- Genealogy Software – Currently, I use Legacy, but I also like RootsMagic a lot, too.
+- Genealogy Software – Currently, I use Family Tree Maker, but I also like RootsMagic a lot, too.
 Yes, I have a family tree on Ancestry.com, but I keep one off line on my computer (backed up, of course), too.

 - Go to Amazon.com.